gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 and run LMBench in a native environment and under Graphene.

     cd LibOS/shim/test/apps/lmbench
-    make        # compile source of lmbench and set up manifests as target of Graphene tests make test-native         # run the whole package in native environment make test-graphene       # run the whole package in Graphene
+    make                  # compile lmbench and set up manifests as target of Graphene tests make test-native      # run the whole package in native environment make test-graphene    # run the whole package in Graphene

 The result of native runs can be found in `lmbench-2.5/results/linux`.
 The result of Graphene runs can be found in `lmbench-2.5/results/graphene`.
 The file with the largest number as suffix will be